conradf7/ebs-encrypt/README.md

                 Keep in mind KMS is REGION specific.
 This is an anomaly of IAM
 ### Optional:
             -k:  the CMK (Master Key) under which the DEKs will be be used to encrypt the volume(s).
                 You can specify the Alias of the Key or the actual Key ID.
-Alias is always better, since it can always point to a newer master key in case the old CMK is toast or goes south for whatever reason, and gets replaced with a newer CMK key ID.
+Alias is better since it can point to a newer master key in case the old CMK is no longer valid or gets replaced with a newer CMK key ID.
                 IF CMK is NOT Specified, then the default AWS EBS key will be used, which in this case is alias/aws/ebs
             -i : EC2 instance-id's  to be encrypted (e.g. -i i-0f084d152c27f9a5f i-021d3a27a71da28be)
                 for these 2 EC2 instance id's
+                NOTE:  If -i is not specified, then ALL EC2 instances in the region will be encrypted!
+                That can take a long time depending on how many instances and how large the volumes are in the region!

 Use ec2crypto --help or -h   for usage